makersacademy/taster2.0/readme.md

 Open your text editor ([Atom](https://atom.io/ "Atom.io") or [Sublime Text  3](https://www.sublimetext.com/3 "Sublime text 3"))

 Create an index.html file

 Create a title

 Make your title becoming a link that goes anywhere you want

+Right click on your index.html file and open it with your web browser

 > **Good practices:**
 Indent your code